5 Tips for Safe Car Travel with Your Pet

 Locking your pet in the car while you run errands – even briefly – could be deadly for your pet.
 And cracking the windows isn’t sufficient.
 “A car can become a death trap even on a mild sunny day.
 It can raise the car’s inside temperature to well above 120 degrees.
 Never, ever leave your pet inside the car.
 If your pet can’t come with you when you get out of the car, leave him at home,” advises The Weather Channel.

 If going on a longer trip, plan to take regular rest stops for feeding and walking.
 This also gives your pet the opportunity to relieve him or herself.
 Keeping your pet on a regular feeding schedule prior to the trip will make things easier, too.

 Liability Concerns about Pets in Ontario

 Another practical thing to consider are liability issues that can arise from travelling with a pet.
 If your pet accidentally causes you to crash your vehicle, you’ll likely be responsible for any damages you cause.
 And if your pet gets loose and winds up biting someone, you also could be liable.

-For legal questions about pets and liability or for car accident legal advice, contact Preszler Law in Ontario today at 1-800-JUSTICE® for a free, no-obligation initial legal consultation.
+For legal questions about pets and liability or for car accident legal advice, contact Preszler Injury Lawyers in Ontario today at 1-800-JUSTICE® for a free, no-obligation initial legal consultation.